 What is Menopause?

-Menopause is defined as the natural time in a woman’s life when she no longer has the ability to mature eggs in her ovaries and thus she is no longer fertile, or able to get pregnant.
+Menopause is defined as the natural time in a person’s life when they no longer has the ability to mature eggs in the ovaries and thus are no longer fertile, or able to get pregnant.

 How do I know if I have gone through menopause?

 You can only know that you have gone through menopause after you have gone for at least 12 consecutive months without having a menstrual cycle bleed or period.
 There are a few exceptions to this.
 One exception is surgical removal of the ovaries or uterus.
 When a woman has surgery to remove her uterus or ovaries, she will no longer be fertile and will no longer have monthly bleeds.
 This change is immediate after the surgery.